jpnurmi/znc-chanfilter/README.md

 The channel filter module maintains client specific channel lists for identified clients.
-A typical use case is to have a subset of channels for a mobile client.
+A typical use case is to have a subset of channels visible for a mobile client.

 ### Usage

-The module detects identified clients automatically, and starts maintaining client specific lists of channels.
 When an identified client connects ZNC first time, all channels are joined.
-The list of channels is automatically updated when the identified client joins and parts channels.
+The list of channels is automatically updated when the client joins and parts channels.
 Next time the identified client connects, it joins the channels it had visible from the last session.

-It is possible to manage the list of identified clients using the following module commands:
+Module commands to manage identified clients:

     /msg *chanfilter addclient <identifier>
-    /msg *chanfilter removeclient <identifier>
+    /msg *chanfilter delclient <identifier>
     /msg *chanfilter listclients

 ### Identifiers